-A. Use of personal information
+A. Use of Personal Information

-The passenger recognizes that personal information must be provided for purposes of making a flight booking for carriage obtaining ancillary services, and to be contacted in relation to the flight booking, if necessary.
-Passenger also recognizes that this information must be made available to government agencies when needed.
-For these purposes, the passenger authorizes the Carrier to retain such data and to transmit it to third parties as needed, in whatever country they may be located, subject to its privacy policy.
+The passenger recognizes that personal information must be provided for purposes of making a flight booking for carriage obtaining ancillary services, facilitating immigration and entry requirements, and to be contacted in relation to the flight booking, if necessary.
+Passenger also recognizes that this information must be made available to government agencies, other airlines, payment processors and service providers, when needed.
+For these purposes, the passenger authorizes carrier to retain such data and to transmit it to third parties as needed, in whatever country they may be located, subject to its privacy policy.